RamezCh/Create-a-Docker-Image-and-Deploy-It-to-Kubernetes/README.md

 - Kubernetes allows us to store the data on Volumes storage outside the cluster -> Persistent Volume
 - Kubernetes supports ingress load balancers
 - Kubernetes is also available as a serivce on various Cloud Platforms
+- Kuberenetes services are: EKS, AKS, GKE
+- We have many objects to control various workflows on Kubernetes, to create a replica > POD, scaleup > replicaSet, update image > Deployment, statefulset, service object, daemon sets
+- We can create jobs and cron jobs in kubernetes